materials-data-facility/MID3AS-AM-Challenge/index.md

 For the higher stress load states we unloaded the specimen by 50MPa after we reached the target stress level/state to avoid any relaxation/creep within the material during the 2-3 hour hold time.
 This is standard practice for loading and measuring of HEDM specimens at or near the yield surface.

 **In the Challenge 4 problem definition, it states that engineering strain was measured with DIC.
 Can you provide any more details related to this?**<br>
 The DIC data was a two point correlation, not full-field.
-Essentially we tracked the distance between two reference points along the gage section and calculated engineering strain as (‚Äúnew distance‚Äù - ‚Äúoriginal distance‚Äù) / ‚Äúoriginal distance‚Äù.
+Essentially we tracked the distance between two reference points along the gage section and calculated engineering strain as (ìnew distanceî - ìoriginal distanceî) / ìoriginal distanceî.
 Also, the two reference points extended beyond the volume of material used in the challenge, as averaging over a longer distance improves strain sensitivity.

 **In the Challenge 4 data set, we expect that the Bunge Euler angles &phi;<sub>1</sub>, &Phi;, &phi;<sub>2</sub> should have ranges of [0, 2&pi;], [0, &pi;], [0, 2&pi;], respectively.
 However, we observe that &Phi; does not appear to take up this full range.
 Can you provide any clarification?**</br>
 It is true that the total range of valid Bunge Euler angles are [0, 2&pi;], [0, &pi;], [0, 2&pi;].
 However, the provided Euler angles have been reduced to the Rodrigues fundamental zone for cubic crystal symmetries (point group **432**).
 This reduces the maximum range for &Phi; when the Rodrigues representation is mapped back into Euler space (in Euler space, unlike in Rodrigues space, the fundamental zone for cubic symmetries is disjoint).
 Please refer to [this paper](https://doi.org/10.1107/S1600576717001157) for mathematical details and visualizations of the fundamental zones in both Rodrigues space and Euler space.
 In particular, Eq.
 11 provides the mapping from a Rodrigues vector to Euler angles.
 Fig. 16 provides a visualization of the fundamental zone for **432** in Euler space; note that the zone does not extend to &pi; for the second Euler angle &Phi;.

 ## ELIGIBILITY
 Challenge problems are open to academia, small and large businesses, national laboratories, both in the U.S. and internationally.
 Data packages will be publicly released by AFRL and made available to participants.
 Contact information will be required for accessing data packages to allow for challenge updates to be communicated but does not obligate participation.
 Submissions will be kept private during grading but will be shared anonymously as an aggregate after grading.
 Only AFRL will know the identity associated with each submission at any time.
 If a participant is selected as a Top Performer in one of the challenges, then that participant must agree to openly associate their identity with the submission.
-Participants will be informed of their submission‚Äôs grade/quality and can see other submissions in an anonymous form in a debrief document/journal article.
+Participants will be informed of their submissionís grade/quality and can see other submissions in an anonymous form in a debrief document/journal article.
 Participants interested in having their submission graded, but not considered for an award, may discuss with AFRL regarding inclusion in the anonymous aggregate.
 Any questions regarding eligibility to participate or accept Top Performer recognitions should be addressed to AFRL through the challenge participation site.
 Participants may submit multiple times but must detail the differences in their modeling approach in the form of a brief abstract, as detailed in the grading section below.
 Participants should limit themselves to a reasonable number of submissions and are subject to AFRL discretion on how many will be reviewed if more are submitted.

 ## TOP PERFORMERS - RECOGNITIONS